How do you choose a massage school that is right for you?

 There are over 300 massage schools in the United States, and they are vary from each other in many respects that are often not apparent.
 So, let’s look at eight key decision points for choosing a massage school, starting with the simple and concrete items and ending with more abstract items:

-- Hours.
+Hours.
 The first thing you may want to decide is what state you plan on working in after you get your massage license.
 If you plan on going to school in the same state you’re planning on working in, you can skip this step.
 But if you plan to be in a different state, you’ll need to make sure that the school provides the hours that you’ll need in the state you’re getting your license in.
 This means not just the total hours, but the specific hours required for each topic, which varies widely between states.
 Pro tip: If you plan on getting licensed in Hawaii, Alaska, Washington, Oregon, New Mexico, Texas, Tennessee, or Massachusetts, you should pay extra close attention.
 If you’re not sure where you want to be licensed, then you may want to avoid any school that offers less than 750 hours, as it’s impossible for a program to meet all the requirements of 48 states with less than 750 total program hours.

 Price.
 Obviously you have to be able to afford it.
 See if there are loans, scholarships, financial aid, or payment plans.
 And keep in mind that the sooner that you’re licensed, the sooner your earning potential goes up, so a loan can be a smart move to take you to the next step.
 Also note that many schools that offer financial aid also start with such a high tuition that you still end up paying a lot out of pocket.
 If you’re not able to pay tuition up front, then look for schools that offer payment plans with 0% interest.

 Exam preparation.
 1/3 of graduates fail the MBLEx the first time they take it.
 Ask the school what their graduates’ passing rate has been in recent years and go to a school where the passing rate is higher than average.